November 16, 2017. Wildlife Photo Conference at the International Nature Festival of Montier-en-Der

 As time continues, we continue to learn, and we also follow internships each year to enrich and improve our knowledge of photography.
 We perform syntheses that we add to our ACANP method, and we then use this new information to teach our trainees.
 Our trainees who join us in our journey of learning, make our work seem deeply gratifying.

 This conference in Montier-en-Der was a real success.
 Of course, only one hour to explain our practice of animal photography is too short of a time span.
-Nevertheless, the invitation we received from the organizers of the festival plus the enormous number of attendees are concrete proof that our work in sharing our passion for the beauties of nature is beginning to be recognized on a much broader level, and we are truly grateful.
+Nevertheless, the invitation we received from the organizers of the festival plus the enormous number of attendees are concrete proof that our work in sharing our passion for the wonders of nature is beginning to be recognized on a much broader level, and we are truly grateful.